adambard/learnxinyminutes-docs/bash.html.markdown

 echo {$from..$to} # => {$from..$to}

 # Now that we know how to echo and use variables,
-# let's learn some of the other basics of bash!
+# let's learn some of the other basics of Bash!

 # Our current directory is available through the command `pwd`.
 # `pwd` stands for "print working directory".